 Biosocial – Sociosomatics Through the Life Course.
 My mentor, Peter Berger coined the term “sociosomatics” to describe how the constitution of not only of personhood, but also of the body , is shaped by social processes.
 The impact of the social is not limited to the beginning of life, but continues over the life course.
 The application of these principles to the life course and aging are illustrated in my paper “Neoteny, Naturalization and Other Constituents of Development” (1999).
 This is a topic about which I am currently writing.

 Practical – Reform of Long-term Care.
 One kind of social environment that is unhealthy in human terms, and that also represents an extreme form of age segregation is the nursing home.
 By its very institutional form, deprive individuals of meaningful routines and relationships, producing social and existential death in anticipation of physical death.
 I have been privileged to participate in the growth of the Pioneer Network, a national social movement designed to transform “old age”, within and beyond the walls of long-term care facilities.
 My most recent empirical work has examined the change efforts of nursing homes that have engaged in “culture change” efforts — replacing the standard medicalized/institutional model with a more homelike, resident-centered approach.
-(See Dannefer & Stein, 2000; Click here to review a foundation report (Systemic Change Final Report) and a Powerpoint presentation (Systemic Change Slideshow) on this topic.
+(See Dannefer & Stein, 2000; Click here to review a foundation report (Systematic Change Final Report) and a Powerpoint presentation (Systematic Change Slideshow) on this topic.
 Currently, I am pursing research on reducing barriers to age segregation.

 “Age and Sociological Explanation: Explaining Horizons in the Study of Aging and the Life Course.”
 Contemporary Sociology 42(6): 793-800.
 (2013)